Oka and Alexander polynomials of symplectic curves and divisibility relations: Introduction

 \subsection{Organisation of the paper}

-In Section~\ref{S2}, we mention some generalities on Alexander polynomials of symplectic plane curves and give a description of a handle decomposition of curve complements.
-In Section~\ref{S3}, after fixing the context, we prove the Alexander polynomials divisibility for symplectic curves.
-A new proof of the divisibility relation for algebraic curves is given in the Appendix~\ref{appendix}.
+In Section~\ref{S2}, we mention some generalities on Alexander and Oka polynomials of symplectic plane curves and give a description of a handle decomposition of curve complements.
+In Section~\ref{S3}, after fixing the context, we prove the Alexander/Oka polynomials divisibility for symplectic curves.
+A new proof of the Alexander polynomials divisibility relation for algebraic curves is given in the Appendix~\ref{appendix}.